turbot/steampipe-plugin-snowflake/docs/tables/snowflake_user.md

 # Table: snowflake_user

-A user identity recognized by Snowflake, whether associated with a person or program.
+A user is an identity recognized by Snowflake and can be associated with a person or program.

 **Note**: This table can only be queried by users with a role that has the `MANAGE GRANTS` global privilege.
 This privilege is usually granted to the `ACCOUNTADMIN` and `SECURITYADMIN` roles.